fodela/BackEnd_notes/APIs.md

 - HTTP Version
 - Headers: optional information, such as Accept-Language
 - Body: optional information, usually for methods such as POST and PATCH, which contain the resource being sent to the server

+#### HTTP Request Methods

+Different request methods indicate different operations to be performed.
+It's essential to attend to this to correctly format your requests and properly structure an API.

+- GET: ONLY retrieves information for the requested resource of the given URI
+- POST: Send data to the server to create a new resource.
+- PUT: Replaces all of the representation of the target resource with the request data. e.g if you only changed your name in your profile without adding a picture, PUT will delete (replace it with nothing) your picture and change your name to the newly specified one.
+- PATCH: Partially modifies the representation of the target resource with the request data. e.g It will update your name in the profile without erasing your profile picture.
+Best for updating the database.
+- DELETE: Removes all of the representation of the resource specified by the URI.
+Alert the user on the front end before executing delete.
+- OPTIONS: Sends the communication options for the requested resource